Dealing With Fatigue Day by Day

 Though people with fibromyalgia syndrome may feel that they are too tired to exercise, not getting enough exercise can actually make tiredness worse – exercise can also help people to cope with the symptoms of pain (see ‘Exercise and Fibromyalgia Syndrome’).
 Exercise also can help sleep, and improved sleep will help with the symptoms of tiredness.
 Don’t try to do too much all at once or try something too ambitious – start with a few minutes gentle walking each day, and gradually build up.Make the Most of Technology

 Make the most of technology – buy labour saving devices such as food processors and microwaves, or even a robotic vacuum cleaner that cleans the carpet all on its own.
 Even something as simple as sharpening knives or buying ready-chopped fresh or frozen vegetables can help.
-Shop online and get things delivered rather than using precious energy to struggle around the supermarket.Business Energy With a Difference
+Shop online and get things delivered rather than using precious energy to struggle around the supermarket.- Coping With FMS: Educating Yourself

 - Coping With Major Celebrations